showlab/Awesome-Robotics-Diffusion/README.md

 Panda Arm

 Dexdeform: Dexterous deformable object manipulation with human demonstrations and differentiable physics (To be checked)

+Concealed Backdoor Attack on Diffusion Models for Smart Devices with Non-standard Gaussian Distribution Noise

 ### Diffusion Policy
 #### Manipulation